Russell-Pollari/apryse-demo/README.md

 Minimum working example for testing Apryse PDF generation with annotations on client and server.

-## The issue
+## The issue(s)

-Downloading the PDF (with annotations) from the webviewer and generating a PDF with the Python SDK produce different outputs.
+- document.loadCanvas does not return a canvas

-- This may only be an issue on MacOS...
+- On MacOS, downloading the PDF (with annotations) from the webviewer and generating a PDF with the Python SDK produce different outputs.

 ## Setup